 What Is Generalized Anxiety Disorder (GAD)?

-People with generalized anxiety disorder (GAD) go through the day filled with exaggerated worry and tension, even though there is little or nothing to provoke it.
+People with GAD go through the day filled with exaggerated worry and tension, even though there is little or nothing to provoke it.
 They anticipate disaster and are overly concerned about health issues, money, family problems or difficulties at work.
 Sometimes just the thought of getting through the day produces anxiety.

 Diagnosing Generalized Anxiety Disorder

 GAD is diagnosed when a person worries excessively about a variety of everyday problems for at least 6 months.
 People with GAD can’t seem to get rid of their concerns, even though they usually realise that their anxiety is more intense than the situation warrants.
 They can’t relax, startle easily, and have difficulty concentrating.
 Often they have trouble falling asleep or staying asleep.

 Physical symptoms that often accompany generalized anxiety include the following: